Jerry-Master/polygons/README.md

 * **isInside**: Tells if a convex polygon is inside another.
   - Cost: `O(n log(m))`
   - Algorithm
    For each point check if it is inside the polygon.
-If one point is not inside the program ends.
+If one point is not inside, the program ends.
 * **num_vert**: Returns the number of vertices.
 * **num_edges**: Returns the number of edges.
 * **area / perimeter / centroid**: Returns the area / perimeter / centroid.